-- B. Attend at least two track, cross country, or swim meets.
+- B. Attend at least two track, cross-country, or swim meets.
 You may substitute any sport where there are timed events. - (1) For each meet, time at least three racers.
 (Time the same racers at each meet.) - (2) Calculate the average speed of the racers you timed.
-(Make sure you record your data and calculations.) - (3) Compare the average speeds of your racers to each other, to the official time, and to their times at the two meets you attended.
+(Make sure you write down your data and calculations.) - (3) Compare the average speeds of your racers to each other, to the official time, and to their times at the two meets you attended.

 Share your calculations with your counselor, and discuss your conclusions about the racers' strengths and weaknesses.

-Average speed = Distance / Time
+Average speed = Distance/Time

 - C. Attend a soccer, baseball, softball, or basketball game.
-Then choose two players.
-Keep track of their efforts during the game.
-(Make sure you record your data and calculations.)
+Choose two players and keep track of their efforts during the game.
+(Make sure you write down your data and calculations.)
 Calculate their statistics using the following as examples: - (1) Soccer-Goals, assists, corner kicks, keeper saves, fouls, offsides - (2) Baseball or softball-Batting average, runs batted in, fielding statistics, pitching statistics - (3) Basketball-Points, baskets attempted, rebounds, steals, turnovers, and blocked shots